Current medical advice and warnings

 - Receiving a prohibited substance as an intravenous infusion: TUE for testing pool athletes; medical certificate and, if applicable, retroactive TUE for non-testing pool athletes.

 On 1 January 2023, NADA Germany’s previously valid regulation for medical certificates for non-testing pool athletes was replaced by the regulation of the WADA's International Standard for Therapeutic Use Exemptions (ISTUE).
 All Athletes who are not member of a NADA Germany's testing pool or a German sport league that requires TUEs, and who use any prohibited substances or methods must apply for a retroactive Therapeutic Use Exemption after a doping test and upon request by NADA Germany.
 The sole submission of a medical certificate is no longer sufficient.
-You can find more information here: to the regulations for non-testing pool athletes
+You can find more information here: nada.de/en/medicine/in-case-of-disease-therapeutic-use-exemption-tue/regulation-for-non-testing-pool-athletes

 Important: A TUE-application by athletes who are not member of a NADA Germany's testing pool or a German sport league that requires TUEs is only necessary after a doping test.
 In these cases, the athletes will be contacted personally by NADA Germany and asked to apply for a TUE.
 No application is necessary in advance.
 As soon as additional steps are necessary, NADA Germany will contact the athlete immediately and provide comprehensive information.